gchq/Gaffer/rest-api/README.md

 See the License for the specific language governing permissions and limitations under the License.

-This page has been copied from the READ API module README.
+This page has been copied from the REST API module README.
 To make any changes please update that README and this page will be automatically updated when the next release is done.

 REST API